-In 2002, the Catholic Bishops of the United States met in Dallas, and approved the Charter for the Protection of Children and Young People and pledged to address the issue of sexual abuse by clergy, lay employees and volunteers in the Catholic Church.
-The Charter includes guidelines for reconciliation, healing, accountability, and prevention of future acts of abuse.
-Since 2002, the Bishops have revised the Charter twice and will continue to make changes as necessary.
+In 2002, the Catholic Bishops of the United States took meaningful steps to address the issue of sexual abuse by clergy, lay employees and volunteers in the Catholic Church.
+They approved the Charter for the Protection of Children and Young People, which includes guidelines for reconciliation, healing, accountability, and prevention of future acts of abuse.
+Since 2002, the Bishops have revised the Charter twice and will continue to update it as necessary.

-In order to implement the goals expressed in the Charter, the Safe Environment Program was opened in 2004.
-This program includes training to assist priests, deacons, pastoral ministers, employees and volunteers to be aware of any signs of sexual abuse with the children with whom they might come into contact, conducting background searches to reveal any past criminal activity that might endanger children entrusted to our care, and administering codes of pastoral conduct which serve as guidelines for pastoral activity.
-Protecting God’s Children is a tremendous responsibility that the Church has and must fulfill.
+To implement the goals expressed in the Charter, the Diocese of Brooklyn opened the Safe Environment Office in 2004.
+The office ensures anyone involved in the Church takes the Virtus Program, a sexual abuse training awareness program for priests, deacons, pastoral ministers, employees, and volunteers, that teaches how to recognize any signs of sexual abuse among the children with whom they may encounter.
+Children also receive age appropriate training that empowers them to recognize signs of sexual abuse so they can protect themselves.
+The Safe Environment Office coordinates background checks to ensure there is no history of criminal activity that might endanger children entrusted to our care, and administers codes of pastoral conduct which serve as guidelines for pastoral activity.
+Protecting God’s Children is a tremendous responsibility that the Diocese of Brooklyn has made a top priority.

-We hope that through the links on this page, you will find valuable and useful information on the resources provided within the Diocese in Brooklyn and Queens to address the issue of sexual abuse by clergy, lay employees, and volunteers in the Catholic Church.
+We hope that through the links on this page, you will find useful information related to the resources provided by the Diocese in Brooklyn and Queens to address the issue of sexual abuse by clergy, lay employees, and volunteers in the Catholic Church.

-As Bishop of the Diocese of Brooklyn, my prayers continue for all the victims of sexual abuse by clergy or other Church personnel within our Diocese and throughout the Church and all those affected by its occurrence.
-May the Lord bring healing and peace.
+As Bishop of the Diocese of Brooklyn, my prayers continue for all the victims of sexual abuse by clergy, or other Church personnel, within our Diocese and throughout the Church.
+May the Lord our God, who loves us, bring healing and peace.

 Bishop of Brooklyn